MicrosoftDocs/EMDocs/microsoft-365-enterprise/microsoft-365-policies-configurations.md

 Corporate-owned devices are required to be managed by Intune or domain-joined to apply additional protections and control.
 Depending on data sensitivity, your organization may choose to not allow BYOD for specific user populations or specific apps.

 ## Learn more
-Use the following link to learn more about Microsoft 365 Enterprise policy recommendations and deploymennt configurations:
+Use the following link to learn more about Microsoft 365 Enterprise policy recommendations and deployment configurations:

 [Secure email policies and configurations](secure-email-recommended-policies.md).
 This article describes recommended policies to help you secure organizational email and email clients that support Modern Authentication and Conditional Access.